The status of National Park given to Hinchinbrook Island has been in effect since 1932 as it was recognised very early as a place of rare beauty and

 Hinchinbrook is the largest all-island National Park in Australia.
-It offers the thrill of hiking through a myriad of different eco systems that overlap each other, making them codependant but able to exist in their own right.
+It offers the thrill of hiking through a myriad of different eco systems that overlap each other, making them codependent.
+This alone makes Hinchinbook Island worthy of it’s World Heritage status.
 Hinchinbrook channel provides a great platform to begin to understand the importance of the Mangrove habitat as it is the key ecosystem that provides the nutrient rich sediment encouraging an abundance of sea grass through the shallow waters of Rockingham Bay… which in turn supports an explosion of life from the miniscule plankton to the large herbivores such as Dugong and Sea Turtle.
 It is not a coincidence that these become a food source for Estuarine crocodiles and large predators such as tiger sharks.

 Half way along the dramatic Hinchinbrook Island lies the rugged granite crags forming Mt.
 Bowen.
 To the north-west lies the older volcanic rocks forming the undulating skyline to the mangrove rich location of Hecate Point, 4 km across the channel from Cardwell.
 From Mt.
 Bowen on Hinchinbrook heading north for about 20 km there lies Capes Sandwich and Cape Richards, the most northern point of Hinchinbrook Island.